jalfr3d/weather-api-builder/README.md

 - Weather station data files stored in the `data_small` folder.

+## License

+This project is licensed under the MIT License.
+You are free to use and modify the code for your own purposes.

 ## Notes

 - The project provides a simple way to access temperature data from various weather stations.
 You can expand its functionality by adding more endpoints or custom features.